…in ten snapshots

 If I won the lottery tomorrow, I’d take my family on an African safari.

 Once, at dusk on the banks of the Zambezi, I left my canoe partner behind to find somewhere private to bathe.
-Stooping at a bend in the river, a crocodile popped up a few feet away, our eyes almost level as he weighed me up for his supper.
+Stooping at a bend in the river, a crocodile popped up a few feet away, our eyes almost level as he sized me up for his supper.

-I’ve reported from three continents, and been mugged on four.
+I’ve reported from three continents and been mugged on four.